Skip to content

 Generate Metrics

-Generate new metric data from existing data within the current workspace, thereby designing and implementing new technical metrics based on actual business requirements.
+Generate new metric data from existing data within the current workspace, allowing you to design and implement new technical metrics based on actual business needs.

-• Only roles with "Generate Metrics Configuration Management" permission can create and edit metrics.
+1. Only roles with the "Generate Metrics Configuration Management" permission can create and edit metrics.

-• After metrics are generated, they will be stored according to the current default data storage policy, and charges will be incurred based on the number of generated time series.
+2. After generation, metrics will be stored according to the current default data storage policy, and charges will be based on the number of generated time series.

 Generate service SLA metrics based on APM trace data.
-Select an APM data source, group statistics by service and interface, calculate metrics like P99 latency, error rate, throughput, etc., generate them periodically for continuous monitoring.
+Select the APM data source, group statistics by service and interface, calculate metrics like P99 latency, error rate, throughput, etc., and generate them periodically for continuous monitoring.

-Count Kubernetes cluster resource usage.
-Select a basic object or Resource Catalog data source, group by cluster, namespace, node, count Pod numbers, resource requests/limits, etc., to generate resource utilization metrics.
+Statistics Kubernetes cluster resource usage.
+Select the Infrastructure or Resource Catalog data source, group by cluster, namespace, node, and count metrics like Pod count, resource requests/limits, etc., to generate resource utilization metrics.

 Combine multiple data sources to generate composite metrics.
-Create separate generation rules, and generate new metrics based on the generated metrics to build a complex business monitoring system.
+Create separate generation rules, and generate new metrics based on the generated ones, building a complex business monitoring system.

-LOG, APM, RUM, Metrics, Synthetic Tests, Basic Objects, Resource Catalog.
+LOG, APM, RUM, Metrics, Synthetic Tests, Infrastructure, Resource Catalog.

 Create